Personal income

 Personal savings

-So if real personal income is flat relative to pre-pandemic levels and if personal consumption is increasing, where is the money coming from?
-As government support is reduced, the source is likely to be a reduction in savings.
 Personal savings has been falling over the past 12 months after an extraordinary leap in precautionary savings from March to June last year as households were hunkering down.
 The success of the vaccination program earlier this year softened the propensity to save, and it remains to be seen if the spread of the delta variant will affect household psychology.